jmetzger/dfi-lm-optimizer/README.md

 Currently this script will only deposit your DFI into a given Vault (every 5 minutes) As I had to do this manually and I do not like it, this is what the script does.

 It uses JellyFish and the OceanAPI (https://jellyfish.defichain.com).
-So need to run a full node to use it (leightweight)
+So no need to run a full node to use it (leightweight)

 I works on a small footprint and it should be sufficient to run this on the smallest droplet (virtual machine) on DigitalOcean or on your Raspberry PI.